Our work in Nicaragua

 Skilled police officers against sexually-related violence

-In all of our support to Nicaragua, we are working to strengthen institutions and improve knowledge and awareness of human rights.
+In all of our support to Nicaragua, we have worked to strengthen institutions and improve knowledge and awareness of human rights.

-One area we are prioritizing is sexually-related violence.
+One area we have been prioritizing is sexually-related violence.
 This is evident in our co-operation with the police, where we have trained experts who can then pass this knowledge on to their colleagues.

 In another programme, we have been working to give poor people in rural areas access to justice.
 We have done this through a programme for “barefoot lawyers”, in other words people in villages who have basic training in law but who are working in different fields.